ky2710/javascript-allonge-six/README.md

 # javascript-allonge-six
-[TOP LINE][#top]

-This is the markdown and image source for [JavaScript Allongé, the "Six" Edition][js].
+This is the ###### markdown and image source for [JavaScript Allongé, the "Six" Edition][js].
 Although the source is open to be read, the book is not free-as-in-beer or free-as-in-speech; copyright 2014-2015 Reginald Braithwaite (except as indicated), all rights reserved.

 [js]: https://leanpub.com/javascriptallongesix